mikefrancis/mikefrancis.dev/src/posts/create-react-app-tailwind-css.md

 If you now run `npm run start` you should see `src/index.css` generated, containing the Tailwind CSS reset and utility classes, and your custom CSS below.
 Furthermore, if you edit the `src/styles/index.css` this should watch for changes and reload your app.
 Woo!

-To make use of this file, just make sure that in your src/index.js you have:
+To make use of this file, just make sure that in `src/index.js` you have:

 ```javascript
 import "index.css";